detekoi/compact-chat-overlay/README.md

 - Try the **Cyberpunk** theme for a neon-style game streaming aesthetic.
 - For retro games or cozy streams, the **Natural** theme offers earthy, warm tones.
 - For dark gameplay, the **Transparent** theme is unobtrusive and helps chat messages stand out.

+### Popup Mode Tips
+- Use popup mode for a more dynamic, attention-grabbing chat experience.
+- Choose **From Bottom** animation for a natural chat appearance similar to mobile notifications.
+- **From Right** animation works well for right-side gameplay UI layouts.
+- Consider shortening the duration (3-4 seconds) during high chat activity streams.
+- Set a lower max messages count (2-3) to prevent screen clutter.
+- Match the animation direction with your stream layout (e.g., choose From Left if your camera is on the right).

 ## Technical Details